imashwani/BPIT-HACKATHON-BUSAPP/README.md

 >Solution :-
 An Android App which will target the above mentioned problems.
 It will have a ticket booking System based on Bar-Code and an Online Registration System for bus passes.

-This Single Page Website is used for the sake of presentation.

 ### Name :- ***Bus Ticket Booking System***.

 ### Abstract working procedure of our App:-